Alpine scenery made easy: 4 seasons at the Tateyama Kurobe Alpine Route

 Wildlife at Murodo

 Wildlife enthusiasts might be excited to know that ptarmigans (or snow grouses) can be spotted at the Tateyama Mountains, although they are often hiding.
 Known as raichо̄ (雷鳥) in Japanese, the literal translation of the name is “thunder bird”.
-These birds got the name because in order not to be eaten, they come out only during bad weather (thunderstorms), so when you see lightning or hear thunder, chances are that you’ll be able to see the bird.
-Raicho are a protected species in Japan, and are sometimes referred to as “messengers of God”.
+These birds got the name because in order not to be eaten, they come out only during bad weather (thunderstorms).
 It is said these birds bring happiness to those lucky enough to see them.

 Learn more about raicho at the Tateyama Nature Conservatory Center.
 (Image credit: JR East / Carissa Loh)